shadow01148/shadow01148/README.md

 </div>
 <br>

-- 🔭 I am currently working for o7
+- 🔭 I am currently working for o7 (2021 - present)
+  * they fucking hate me
-- 🌱 I am relearning python
+- 🌱 I am a fullstack developer
 - 💬 Thinking about Jerusalem
+  * has a long history of tension and disagreement
+  * center of the Israeli-Palestinian conflict

 <br>
 <h2 align="center">Frequently Used Technologies</h2>